quanterall/ElixirMaterials/chapters/04_conditional_expressions.md

 end
 ```

 In this example the `with` expression is not handling the different errors _(unsuccessful pattern matches)_ that each condition might result to.
 It's just propagating it as the result of the `with`.

-If we'd like to alter what the `with` expression is going to return for each of those errors, we can add an `else` clause like so:
+If we'd like to alter what the `with` expression is going to return for each of those errors, we can add an `else` clause:
 ```elixir
 with success_pattern1 <- condition1,
      success_pattern2 <- condition2 do